Father’s Rights in Child Custody and Divorce Cases

 Despite all of that, there exists a belief on the part of some people in Iowa and Illinois that the mother will necessarily win in custody cases.
 That belief is inaccurate, misguided, and downright harmful to both mothers and fathers.
 As an attorney who has handled a great many custody cases in each state, I know of plenty of times that the father has been awarded primary care or sole legal custody of the child or children, as the Iowa District Courts and Illinois Circuit Courts properly apply the law and do not play favorites based upon gender.
 Rather, it is the facts of the case and the evidence that is presented that carries the day.

-See also Why Everyone Needs an Attorney in Child Custody Cases
+See also Imputing Income in Child Support Cases

 Everyone who is dealing with a custody case, regardless of their gender, should recognize that the law does not favor either gender.
 Instead, the courts will look to what is best for the child, which means it is important to properly and promptly handle cases where child custody is at issue.